The Return of Multitasking

 You’re not bouncing between topics anymore with chat-based AI bots.
 Here, you are using (the promised, still slightly mythical, but quickly, really arriving) AI agents.

-It’s not frantic.
-It’s deliberate.
-You’re delegating real work to systems that can go deep without you.
-They’re handling the complexity; you’re handling the strategy.
+In these setups, it is about delegating real work to systems that can go deep without you.
+They’re handling the strategy and the methodologies.
+The direction, architecture, planning, and quality acceptance.

 This is foreman mode.

-You’re not in the kitchen anymore.
 You’re on the job site, managing skilled trades.
-The plumber is running pipe, the electrician is wiring circuits, the framer is building structure.
+The plumber is running pipe, the electrician is wiring circuits, and the framer is building the structure.
 Each one knows their craft.
 Your job is to make sure they’re working in sync, that the work connects, that the whole thing comes together.

 Managing the Modes

-Multitasking has returned.
-The form that’s always existed on job sites and in kitchens is now arriving at desks.
+The form of multitasking that’s always existed on job sites and in kitchens is now arriving at desks.
+Great hats, outfits, and shoes (optional).